Program

 Sterling 3

 The first transgenic plants were produced 40 years ago, and the first commercial tomato crop was grown in 1994, followed by soybeans in 1996 and corn (maize) in 1998.
-Since then the adoption of biotechnology in crops has expanded exponentially; 190 million hectares were grown in 29 countries in 2019.
+Since then, the adoption of biotechnology in crops has expanded exponentially; 190 million hectares were grown in 29 countries in 2019.
 In the last few years, specialty crops have been developed which are marketed and consumed in-country to avoid the regulatory challenges which are faced by commodity crops.
 In contrast, while the first transgenic mice were produced in 1974, the adoption in agriculture has not been as smooth, primarily due to the different regulatory environment.
-Some animals have been developed for production of drugs, but the only animal approved for consumption (in the USA and Canada) is the AquaVantage Salmon, and its introduction into the market since its approval in 2015 has faced a number of hurdles.
+Some animals have been developed for production of drugs, but the only animal approved for consumption (in the USA and Canada) is the AquaVantage Salmon.
+Its introduction into the market since its approval in 2015 has faced a number of hurdles.
 The recent addition of genome editing to the plant and animal breeders toolbox is accelerating the options for improvement, and challenging regulators to respond to these new approaches.
-This panel discussion will bring together experts in the field of animal and plant biotechnology from academia, industry, and government regulatory agencies to consider the future direction of plant and animal biotechnology.
+This panel discussion will bring together experts in the field of plant and animal biotechnology from academia, industry, and government regulatory agencies to consider the future direction of plant and animal biotechnology.
 Points of discussion will include the effect of regulatory decisions on the direction of research and development, whether genome editing will eclipse or complement traditional transgenic approaches, and how stewardship and traceability will evolve in an increasing complex world regulatory and trade situation.

 }